alreich/abstract_algebra/docs/definitions.rst

-In a nutshell, the properties of a Group are the minimum set of properties required to allow for equations, involving the group’s elements and its binary operation, to be solved.
+In a nutshell, the properties of a Group are the minimum set of properties required to allow for equations, involving the group’s elements and its binary operation, to be methodically solved.

 To see this, let :math:`ax = b` be an equation, made up of elements of a Group and its binary operation.